cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/database-management.md

 After you have analyzed your code, ensure that your desired database type is displayed in the _About your app_ section of the analysis results.

+{% if page.collection =='rails' %}
 <div class="notice" markdown="1">Cloud 66 supports multiple databases for Rails (i.e. multiple databases with Active Record).
-Please read our [MultiDB for Rails guide](/rails/how-to-guides/databases/rails-multi-DB.html) to learn how to configure this feature.
+Please read our [MultiDB for Rails guide](/rails/how-to-guides/databases/rails-multidb.html) to learn how to configure this feature.
 </div>
+{% endif %}

 ### Database authentication